Yoga for Common Ailments

 Anxiety and Stress

-The Ujjayi breath is otherwise known as the breath of tranquility, this pranayama will help to relieve stress, calm the mind and prevent feelings of anxiety.
+The Ujjayi breath is otherwise known as the breath of tranquillity, this pranayama will help to relieve stress, calm the mind and prevent feelings of anxiety.

 To perform Ujjayi breathing, breathe slowly in and out through your nose, as you do so visualise the air entering and leaving your body through a hole in your throat.
 This technique will open the throat and as a result you will feel that more air is entering the body.
 Allow your breath to create a soft sound as it passes across the vocal cords.
 Both your inhalation and exhalation should be long and controlled and last for approximately the same duration.
 By focusing your mind on the sound created by the ujjayi breath you can help to relax and calm the mind and create a state of deep relaxation.

-A simple Surya Namaska (sun salutation) will help raise energy levels and increase vitality perfect to help banish feelings of fatigue.
+A simple Surya Namaska (sun salutation) or a Vinyasa style yoga practice will help raise energy levels and increase vitality perfect to help banish feelings of fatigue.

 Begin standing at the top end of your yoga mat, breathing slowly in and out through your nose.
 Position your feet hip distance apart and allow your arms to hang along side your body.
 Feel that you are growing out of the crown of your head, broaden your upper back and release your shoulders away from your ears.
 Remain here for ten breaths.
 This posture is called the mountain (tadasana).